coffeebreakat2pm/Covid19Viz/README.md

-# Visualizing early Covid-19 Pandemic
+# From epidemic to pandemic, visualizing the Covid-19 pandemic.
+Based and inspired by DataCamp projects.

 This project is an attempt (a very amateur-ish one) to try visualize the cases using R.